livetrails/targetjs/README.md

 It achieves this through Targets.
 A Target is a self-contained unit that merges data (fields) and logic (methods) into a single reactive block.
 Each Target has its own internal state, timing, and lifecycle, acting like a living cell within your app.
 By simply ordering them in your code, you create complex asynchronous workflows without async/await or .then() chains.

-In addition, animation is built directly into the framework’s logic.
+In addition, efficient animation is built directly into the framework using the Web Animations API, delivering CSS-level efficiency.

-By adopting a compact style, TargetJS makes the journey from A to B explicit, with significantly less code than traditional frameworks.
+By adopting a compact style, TargetJS makes the journey from A to B efficient and explicit, with significantly less code than traditional frameworks.

 ## ⚡ Quick Start (30 Seconds)